 Regarding DNS security there’s also DNSSEC to verify the integrity of DNS records but it is complex and not widely used.
 To authenticate updates and zone transfers on a DNS database there’s TSIG, which also guarantees message integrity using shared secrets.

 With DNS management comes public key infrastructure (PKI) certificate management, as we want to issue certificates for domain names.
 On public DNS zones in the internet, we have to pay for the certificates, unless we use Let’s Encrypt, as they must be signed by a trusted certificate authority (CA).
 For private DNS zones on our network, we can create a new internal CA and add the root certificate on all the machines we want the issued certificates to be trusted.
-To avoid managing internal CAs, some companies buy domains for private DNS resolution, instead of using reserved domains like ‘.local’.
-Then they usually buy wildcard certificates and install them with configuration management tools on the web servers and any other computer should trust these certificates without additional work, as the root CA is already trusted by the systems.
+To avoid managing internal CAs, some companies buy wildcard certificates and install them with configuration management tools on the web servers and any other computer should trust these certificates without additional work, as the root CA is already trusted by the systems.

 The DNS protocol is a critical part of any infrastructure.
 Even the machines that have to be locked down for compliance reasons will often have DNS traffic enabled, which can be used for data exfiltration.
 Using DNS for this is far from ideal, as each outbound lookup query will have a maximum of 255 bytes and order of arrival is unpredictable.
 From a security perspective, it makes sense to monitor DNS traffic.
 When exposing a DNS server on the internet, recursive queries should be disabled, so that only authoritative answers are returned.
 For an interesting read, check this article where attackers were able to infect a CI/CD system and tamper with the generated binaries, however they used HTTPS to exfiltrate data.

 This was a not so brief introduction to DNS.
 One last advice is if you ever need to develop software related with DNS, check the following Go libraries: